frontid/dockerizer/README.md

 2 (bis)- If you already have a drupal project, clone it manually inside of the root folder, and only make sure, there's a folder (or link) called html that points to the web that will be served.

+3- It's recommended to use the drupal-project template from pfressen, check: https://github.com/pfrenssen/drupal-project

 Then you're ready to develop!

 You can run commands inside the docker from your local OS, just as you were having everything installed.